Zovchic/GitWeb-Sites/README.md

 # Website Creation Tutorial
-1. Fork the repo and create a new file in your chosen suffix (e.g .web).
+1. Fork the repo and create a new file inside your chosen suffix directory (e.g .web).
 2. Name this file what you want to call your website.
     - for steps 1 and 2 please follow "Website Identification and Naming Rules".
 3. Add text to the file following "Website Formatting".
-    - don't make a single line to long or it will get cut off.
+4. Save the file.
+5. Make a PR request.
+*Wait to get denied or excepted*